-Note: This page contains information about the side effects of metreleptin.
-Some of the dosage forms included on this document may not apply to the brand name Myalept.
+Note: This document contains side effect information about metreleptin.
+Some of the dosage forms listed on this page may not apply to the brand name Myalept.

 More frequent side effects include: proteinuria and urticaria.
 See below for a comprehensive list of adverse effects.